TeachingNLP/workshop-book/oral-talks/talk2.md

 # Oral Presentations 2

-## Long Papers: Courses and curricula
+## Long papers: Courses and curricula

 **Day 2: June 11th, 2021, 10:00 to 11:00 (UTC-04:00 or ET)**